-- The chapter president or designated representative attended the Fraternity and Sorority Leadership Institute in January 2019.
+- The chapter president or designated representative attended the Fraternity & Sorority Leadership Institute in January 2024.
 [5 points] - The chapter president or designated representative attended all Presidents Forums hosted by the Office of Fraternity & Sorority Life.
 [10 points] - The chapter met with their OFSL Staff Liaison each semester.
-[2.5 points each semester] - The chapter registers as a CSU student organization via RamLink [2.5 points] [Verified by the Office of Fraternity and Sorority Life on February 28, 2019] - The chapter is in good financial standing with their respective governing council.
+[2.5 points each semester] - The chapter registers as a CSU student organization via RamLink [2.5 points] [Verified by the Office of Fraternity and Sorority Life on September 24, 2023] - The chapter is in good financial standing with their respective governing council.
 [2.5 points] - The chapter attended 90% of the council meetings for their respective council.
 [2.5 points] - Chapter has a minimum of one active graduate/alumni/chapter advisor.
-[2.5 points] - The chapter met attendance expectations at all programs in the Officer Workshop Series.
-[5 points each semester] [Verified by the Office of Fraternity and Sorority Life on an on-going basis] - At least 80% of current chapter membership completes the fraternity/sorority community assessment survey in February when it's issued.
-[10 points] [Verified by the Office of Fraternity and Sorority Life]
+[2.5 points] - EXTRA CREDIT: The chapter president officer attends the Notice & Respond Workshop (mental health, suicide prevention) when provided specifically to the fraternity/sorority community throughout the year. [up to 2.5 points can be gained per semester]